Lifespan: 15xx to 9/9 of Tenshō 14 (1586)

 On 6/11, Kazumasu engaged in a nō performance at the Chōshō Temple, but the outermost enclosure of the temple was reinforced with two lines of secure bamboo fences.
 A rumor circulated among retainers of Hōjō Takahiro of a plot to eliminate the Jōshū (Kōzuke) group.

 Meanwhile, when Tomioka Hidetaka of Koizumi Castle in Kōzuke inquired as to the welfare of Nobunaga, Kazumasu noted in a letter dated 6/12 that, with respect to the situation in Kyōto, he had not heard any news since the death of Nobunaga and there were no notable changes.
 Among the senior commanders in Kōzuke, it appears that Kazumasu communicated the facts he acquired only to Hōjō Takahiro and other key bushō.
-Upon hearing the news concerning Nobunaga, Fujita Nobuyoshi, the lord of Numasu Castle, rebelled and attacked Numata Castle, but, upon learning of these developments from Takigawa Masushige, the lord of Numata Castle, Kazumasu rushed with an army of 20,000 troops (including Takigawa Buzen from Nitta, the Obata, the Annaka, the Wada, the Kuragano, the Yura, the Nagao of Tatebayashi, and the Naitō of Minowa) and suppressed the attacking forces at the Battle of Numata Castle.
+Upon hearing the news concerning Nobunaga, Fujita Nobuyoshi, the lord of Numasu Castle, rebelled and attacked Numata Castle, but, upon learning of these developments from Takigawa Masushige, the lord of Numata Castle, Kazumasu rushed with an army of 20,000 troops (including Takigawa Buzen from Nitta, the Obata, the Annaka, the Wada, the Kuragano, the Yura, the Nagao of Tatebayashi, and the Naitō of Minowa) and suppressed the attacking forces at the Siege of Numata Castle.

 Former retainers of the Takeda family launched an uprising in the former territory of the Takeda and, on 6/18, Mori Nagayoshi from northern Shinano abandoned Kaizu Castle (later known as Matsushiro Castle) while Mōri Nagahide in southern Shinano left Ina and Kawajiri Hidetaka of Kai Province was killed by former retainers of the Takeda.